Klaudit/honbot-django/README.md

 Compare side by side players stats for heroes/matches Try to fall back when servers not available, show error Share tab
+* Advanced stats should be stored somehow
+    * Chat can be json.dumped
+    * builds can be arrays or stored in individual columns Top Matches of week
+    * load various player matches
+    * Most kills
+    * most deaths
+    * longest
+    * likes to ward
+    * Most active

 ###Querries